We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In fact, here’s a complete list of features only available on the Fitbit Premium app, plus the author’s hands-on review:

-- Wellness report.
-My favorite aspect of the app is the downloadable wellness report, which allows you to view trends in your health and fitness data over 1-year, 6-month, 3-month, and 30-day increments.
+- Wellness report: My favorite aspect of the app is the downloadable wellness report, which allows you to view trends in your health and fitness data over 30-day, 3-month, 6-month, and 1-year increments.

 After the trial period, access to Fitbit Premium costs $9.99 per month.

 Personally, I’m in the middle of my free Fitbit Premium trial using the Fitbit Sense, and I find the app to be super helpful.
 In particular, I enjoy being able to track my sleep trends over time.

 While I still have a few months to go, I plan on continuing my subscription once my free trial ends.